1suleyman/-AWS-Employee-Directory-Project-Hands-On-Lab-/README.md

 ---

-Here's your `README.md` section for **💾 Module 4: Storage**, written in the same clear, checklist-style format as your previous modules:

----

 ### 💾 Module 4: Storage – Creating & Connecting Amazon S3

 In this module, we provision Amazon S3 to store employee profile photos, set secure access via IAM policies, and update our EC2-hosted application to utilize the bucket.